 Unfortunately, at least from my perspective as a doctor who takes care of kids, cooler temperatures also mean that cold and flu season is upon us ready to unleash its misery of runny noses, horrible coughs and sleepless nights.

-Those of you who have already had this unpleasant experience may be familiar with the phrase, “It’s a virus.”
+You may be familiar with the phrase, “It’s a virus.”
 I’ve said it enough times in the last couple of months that I sound like a broken record.
 But it’s true that the majority of the illnesses out there that are making us cough, sneeze, blow our noses, feel sick to our stomach and sore in our throats are caused by these pesky things.

 What is a virus anyway?

-Well, they’re very small infectious particles that can only reproduce when they are inside the cells of living organisms, like us.
+A virus is comprised of very small infectious particles that can only reproduce when they are inside the cells of living organisms, like us.
 Once inside our bodies, they can replicate themselves from just a few in numbers to thousands in a matter of hours to days.
 That’s when we start to feel their effects (vomiting, sneezing, etc).
 These tiny boogers (sorry, no pun intended) are quite tough, though.
 Even though they can’t reproduce outside of living organisms, they can survive for hours on other objects like toys, furniture and even our hands.

 What is RSV?

 One of the viruses to be aware of during this time is called RSV, or respiratory syncytial virus.
 It usually crops up between November and April, and it’s at its worst from January to February.

 Almost everyone has been infected by RSV by the time they are two years old.
 Unfortunately, we can keep getting it again and again.
 For older kids and adults, RSV usually shows up as your typical cough, runny nose, sore throat and even pink eye.
 But we especially worry about how it may affect our little ones.
 RSV is the most common cause of infection of the lungs and airways in the chest in babies less than a year of age and results in up to 120,000 hospital stays each year.